Generative Meta-Learning for Zero-Shot Relation Triplet Extraction: Methodology

 `\textit{[HEAD]: Washington, [TAIL]: the U.S.A, [REL]: capital of.}'

-We then map the token embeddings encoded by the encoder and the prototypes output by the decoder to one same vector space through a linear transformation, and then predict whether the prototypes and the corresponding tokens match by a matching network (one layer of neural network).
-The loss for training our TGM-Metric is the combination of the loss of generative model and that of the matching network:
+We then map the token embedding encoded by the encoder and the prototypes output by the decoder to one same vector space through a linear transformation, and then predict whether the prototypes and the corresponding token embedding by a matching network (one layer of neural network).
+The loss for training our TGM-Metric is the combination of the loss of the generative model and that of the matching network:

-where $\mathcal{L}_{Gen}$ is the loss for the generative model to maximize Eq.~\ref{likelihood2} and generate the answer that conform to the proposed format, and $\mathcal{L}_{Matching}$ is the loss for the matching network, and $\alpha$ is a trade-off parameter.
+where $\mathcal{L}_{TGM}$ is the loss for the generative model to maximize Eq.~\ref{likelihood2} and generate the answer that conforms to the proposed format, and $L_{Matching}$ is the loss for the matching network, and $\alpha$ is a trade-off parameter.

-where $G(i)$ is the ground-truth of the $i$-th sentence in training set $\mathcal{D}$, the \text{MLP} layer measures whether the $t$-th token embedding $E^t_i$ matches the $p$-th prototype embedding $E^p_i$, $\oplus$ denotes the concatenation, and $CE$ is the cross-entropy loss.
+where the \text{MLP} layer measures whether the $t$-th token embedding $E^t_i$ matches the $p$-th prototype embedding $E^p_i$, and $G_i^j$ is the ground-truth of matching for the $j$-th token in the $i$-th sentence with the prototype, $\oplus$ denotes the concatenation, and $CE$ is the cross-entropy loss.

-\subsection{Model-based generative meta-learning (TGM-Model)}
+\subsection{Model-based Generative Meta-learning (TGM-Model)}

-Model-based meta-learning (MOML) focuses on improving the generalization ability of the model through decoupling the complexity of the entire task space from that of all individual samples \cite{hypernetworks,generate-adapter}.
-In MOML, external parameter generators are often used to capture the task information.
-When dealing with different meta-learning tasks, the parameter generator will generate optimal parameters from the perspective of the task.
+Model-based meta-learning (MOML) focuses on improving the generalization ability of the model through an external module responsible for modeling meta knowledge \cite{hypernetworks,generate-adapter}.
+In MOML, when the external module deals with different meta-learning tasks, the module will generate optimal parameters from the perspective of the task for enhancing the inference process.

-Following the MOML scheme, we explore how the parameter generator can improve the generative models.
-To this end, we first design a parameter generator module for modeling task information.
+Following the MOML scheme, we explore how the external module can improve the generative models.
+To this end, we first design a prompt generator module for modeling task information.
 We then input the newly generated parameters as encoded information into the decoder module for adapting to the generation process.
-By this means, the task information and the encoder-encoded information are concatenated together and forwarded into the decoder to perform the relation triplet extraction task, which forms our TGM-Model.
+By this means, the task information and the encoder-encoded information are concatenated together and forwarded into the decoder to perform the RTE task, which forms our TGM-Model.
 The training for our TGM-Model is to maximize the likelihood $L(\mathcal{D})$ in the training set $\mathcal{D}$: